Including the theory of evolution, creation science,

 The term "theory" in science can mean

-something much different from the same word in general use.
+something much different from a hunch, which is how the word is used generally.

-The Theory of Evolution of plant and animal species is far more than a simple idea;
+Many leading scientists consider the Theory of Evolution of plant and animal species

 foundational belief upon which many branches of science are based.
 Dr. Gerald Wheeler, director of the